AndresPastrana/pokesearch/README.md

 ## Potential Future Enhancements

-- **Pagination/Infinite Scrolling** for improved performance when dealing with large data sets.
 - **User Authentication** to enable saving Pokémon on a user profile.
 - **Advanced Search Filters** to allow searches by Pokémon type, abilities, or other attributes.
 - **Performance Optimizations** like lazy loading components